ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 After running the above, you should have a working Viola Jones object detection model!
 The model is named *cascade.xml* and is located in the folder **my_detector**.

 Now, you're able to evaluate the performance of your own detector!
-Try to retrieve some images and videos from e.g. [Google.com](https://www.google.com/) or [Pexels.com](https://www.pexels.com/) and run the model evaluation script to see if it performs up to standard, or whether extra data is necessary to remedy model failures.
+Try to retrieve some images and videos from e.g. [Google.com](https://www.google.com/) or [Pexels.com](https://www.pexels.com/) and run the model evaluation script to see if it performs well, even when trained on so little data.

+## Exercise 19: Fusing multiple detections (Optional)
+---
+In this exercise, we will showcase how multiple bounding boxes are fused as according to the Viola Jones paper, page 7.
+Open script ex_19_bounding_box_fusing.py.
+Here, we have an image with three example detections.

+The script shows a pipeline which visualizes all detections before fusing bounding boxes.
+Followingly it checks for each bounding box whether it overlaps with another bounding box.
+In reality, more than two bounding boxes could overlap, but we will just work with this simple case.

+Your task is to:
+1. Implement the overlap-detection function to check whether two bounding boxes overlap.
+The function should return True if bounding boxes overlap, else False.
+2. Implement the missing line which calculates the mean bounding box

 # References
 ---